 Phadebas® Honey Diastase Test is a diversification from the original Phadebas® Amylase Test.
 Honey Diastase Test is intended for determination of diastase activity in honey and nothing but honey.
 Diastase activity given by this method is based on fixed equations determined through a study comparing the original Schade method with one specific batch of Phadebas Amylase Test tablets.
 The method was developed and is recommended by the International Honey Commission.
 However, since there may be differences in reactivity between Phadebas Amylase Test batches, using predetermined equations will lead to varying results.
 For other Phadebas applications this is not a problem as quantification is based on the batch specific standard curve supplied with each kit.
 Adding to this problem, the change of dye in the Phadebas reagent also caused a change in the assay sensitivity.

-Phadebas Honey Diastase Test has been developed in accordance to Magle’s quality management system (ISO 13485 and pharmaceutical GMP).
+Phadebas Honey Diastase Test is developed in accordance to ISO 9001.
 The result is a product with very narrow specifications wherein all batches of Phadebas Honey Diastase Test will behave alike and adhere to the set of equations in the IHC guidelines.

 The more modern Phadebas® IHC method offers a faster and simpler format with greatly improved precision.
 The assay’s analytical performance is robust and thoroughly scrutinized by several interlaboratory trials.
 Today it’s largely replacing the older Schade method, as it offers better precision, improved selectivity and an improved through-put.
 Phadebas Honey Diastase Test is as an improved and cost effective alternative to the Schade method with;